valyo/vg_deployments/roles/home_server/README.md

 ### zfs_server (primary)

 Primary storage server with ZFS pools.
 Runs Docker (with ZFS storage driver), CasaOS, and hosts the main data in `/burkpool`.
+Pools are auto-discovered and imported on fresh installs or recovery — no need to hardcode pool names.
+A ZFS dataset (`<pool>/docker`) is automatically created for Docker storage.
+The playbook will fail explicitly if `docker_zfs_storage` is enabled but no ZFS pool can be found.

+Also provides:
-Also provides a passwordless `sudo rsync` rule so the backup server can pull data remotely.
+- Passwordless `sudo rsync` so the backup server can pull data remotely
+- `/burkpool/backups/infra` directory for receiving infra server backups
+- `/storage` ownership set to `local_user`
+- `radeontop` for GPU monitoring

 ### infra_server (laptop)